kalisio/feathers-import-export/README.md

 > `feathers-import-export` provides convenient methods to import/export to/from FeathersJS services.

 `feathers-import-export` has been specially designed to process large volumes of data and to overcome data transfer problems during import and export, it relies on the capabilities of the S3 API.

+> WARNING
+>
-Thus the use is based on the use of a store which offers an **S3 compatible API**.
+> Consequently, the use of this library requires being able to operate a store compatible with the **S3 API**.

 > NOTE
 >
 > To deals with the objects in the stores, `feathers-import-export` relies on the [feathers-s3](https://github.com/kalisio/feathers-s3) library.
+It is highly recommended to read a little more about this library.

 ## Principle